MIT-LCP/mimic-code/mimic-iii/buildmimic/duckdb/README.md

 loads the data into the appropriate tables for [DuckDB](https://duckdb.org/).

-The Python script (`import_duckdb.py`) also includes the option to add the [concepts views](../../concepts/README.md) to the database.
-This makes it much easier to use the concepts views as you do not have to install and setup PostgreSQL or use BigQuery.

 DuckDB, like SQLite, is serverless and stores all information in a single file.
 Unlike SQLite, an OLTP database,